-The method statements will follow the recommendations outlined above and include for the incorporation of any new best practices or guidance where practicable during the period of construction.
+The method statements will follow the recommendations within section 226.12 General Principles and include for the incorporation of any new best practices or guidance where practicable during the period of construction.

-Each method statement will detail treatment and reduction measures for the storm water run-off generated on the Site, provide for on-site control of run-off where appropriate, and optimise the location of storm water management facilities.
+Each method statement will detail treatment and reduction measures for the storm water run-off generated on the site, provide for on-site control of run-off where appropriate, and optimise the location of storm water management facilities.